jdb/jdb.github.com/concurrent.rst

 Twisted is a an organised set of Python modules, classes and functions aiming at efficiently building client or server applications.
-Twisted base classes wrap the UDP, TCP and SSL transport protocols and child classes of the tranport classes offer well tested, application protocol implementations which can coherently weave file tranfer, email, chat and presence, enterprise messaging, name services, etc. This *concurrent network framework* enables developers to produce stable and performant mail client or domain name servers with less than fifteen lines of code.
+Twisted base classes wrap the UDP, TCP and SSL transports and child classes offer well tested, application protocol implementations which can coherently weave file tranfer, email, chat and presence, enterprise messaging, name services, etc. This *concurrent network framework* enables developers to produce a stable and performant mail transfer agent or domain name server with less than fifteen lines of code.

 Also, Twisted has methods for implementing features which are often required by sophisticated software projects.
 For instance, Twisted can